ska-telescope/developer.skatelescope.org/src/tools/github2gitlab/github2gitlab.rst

   $ git remote set-url origin https://gitlab.com/ska-telescope/*project*.git

-To check if everything went smoothly, type the command bellow and check if the both links are the same as the Gitlab repo link that you just typed.
+To check if everything went smoothly, type the command below and check if the both links are the same as the Gitlab repo link that you just typed.

 .. code:: bash